-Here are 5 common questions and answers from victims of accidents that were caused by texting while driving.
-For answers to more questions request a copy of our free ebook today.
+In addition, here are 6 common questions and answers from accidents that were caused by texting while driving.
+For answers to more questions request a copy of our free distracted driving ebook today.

 - Is texting while driving illegal in New York State?

 Yes.
 New York Vehicle and Traffic law prohibits the use of an electronic device while you drive, including: